 ‘Some of that has come down to the element of how children are sexually educating themselves nowadays.
 So, with the world-wide web, children are now starting to do it for themselves, but the trouble is there’s no … you know, if you type in ‘sex education’ it doesn’t come up with something like a love story, that shows you the sensitive side of a relationship and how people consent and how people have feelings for one another in that position.
 What it comes up with is hardcore pornography.
 It comes up with those scenarios where everything’s got to be faster, harder, heavier and there’s violence involved … and so children and young people think, that’s how it is then, that’s what sex is, that’s how it should be’ (Karen, CSE lead).

-Aside from being somewhat reductionist in terms of the nature of pornography and the diverse ways in might be used in relationships, there is a somewhat mechanical ideological assumption here regarding the power of pornography in shaping the behaviour of young people.
+Aside from overlooking the diverse ways in pornography might be used in relationships, there is an assumption here regarding the power of pornography in shaping the behaviour of young people.
 What is being tacitly assumed is that young people are akin to sponges, passively and uncritically absorbing media products.
 Aside from reproducing an outdated hypodermic model of media effects, such assumptions of young people’s susceptibility simultaneously negate their critical capacity for interpretation and sense-making.
 As Mark’s comments below show, the comparative dimensions and assumptions around moral degeneration are again tangible, with technology being seen as an enabler of risk.
 It would seem that such underlying moral assumptions were steering some practitioners toward a resolute position that young people today are living in a high-risk climate:

 ‘Talk about pornography, when I was younger … if you saw a pornographic magazine, that would blow your mind.
 You couldn’t really understand what was going on or you didn’t know any more of the context or anything.
 It was just a man and a woman.
 Whereas now, you can look at pornography on a mobile phone on the internet.
 And the whole world is opened up to you, where it’s kind of crazy stuff is getting on there, which then at 14 you’re thinking, oh, so this is what goes on then’ (Mark, Prevent CSE team leader).